NebulaGraph Database Architecture — A Bird’s Eye View

 The Storage Service is designed to be a shared-nothing distributed architecture.
 Each storage host has multiple local key/value stores as the physical data storage.

-A partition is a virtual set of data in Nebula Graph.
+A quorum consensus protocol (we chose RAFT over paxos due to its simplicity) is built on top of the key/value stores.
+Together, they provide a distributed key/value store.
+On top of this distributed key/value store, a graph semantic layer is provided.
+It translates the graph operations into key/value operations.
+The graph data (vertices and edges) are hashed into multiple partitions by the rule (vertex_id % the_number_of_partitions).
+A partition is a virtual set of data in NebulaGraph.
 These partitions are allocated to all storage hosts.
 The allocation information is stored in the Meta Service and can be accessed by storage hosts and query hosts.

 This bird’s eye view into NebulaGraph covers the architecture to provide a basic understanding of how the distributed graph database works.
 For a more detailed introduction to the major components of the system, please refer to:

 If you have anything to share about distributed systems or graph databases, please feel free to leave us a comment below.
 We look forward to hear from you.